Energy

 Four ways to shift your energy use and save

-Smart plans reward you for using energy outside of peak times.
-Try these five easy habits to take advantage of cheaper rates and lower your bills.
+Smart plans reward you for using electricity outside of peak times.
+Try these four habits to take advantage of cheaper rates and lower your bills.

-2. Use overnight charging: Charge your EVs, smartphones, tablet, or laptops overnight to take advantage of the cheaper night rates.
+2. Use overnight charging: Charge your EV, smartphone, tablet or laptop overnight to take advantage of cheaper night rates.

-3. Use appliances sparingly during peak hours: If possible, don’t run energy-hungry appliances during peak hours, and if you have to, run one at a time.
+3. Use appliances sparingly during peak hours: If possible, avoid running energy-hungry appliances during peak hours.
+If you need to use them, run one at a time.

 Smart meter plan FAQs

-How to get your energy usage data from ESB?
+How do I get my energy usage data from ESB Networks?

 Are there smart gas plans?